Math Honors Program

 Generally, MATH 390 is taken in the spring semester of the student's junior year, and MATH 490 is taken in the senior year.
 The student is expected to present the results of his or her thesis work at a suitable venue on campus or at a conference.

-The department also offers MATH 190 Honors Problem Solving each spring to a select group of freshmen who have been recommended by their calculus instructors.
+The department also offers MATH 190 Problem Solving by Invitation each spring to a select group of freshmen who have been recommended by their calculus instructors.
 Although not a formal part of the Honors Program, MATH 190 is a good course for freshmen who like working on non-trivial problems and wish to further develop their analytical thinking skills.